HelloTool/VCFGeneratorLiteForTkinter/README.md

 > [!NOTE]
 >
-> - Tabs will be automatically converted to spaces for processing.
+> - Tabs will be automatically converted to spaces, and you can use both tabs and spaces to separate the name and phone number.
 > - The program will automatically remove extra spaces from the text field.
 >
 > For example, ` Han Meimei   13333333333   A   well-known girl` will be recognized as